Warrior Concepts International's Black Belt & Life Mastery Academy Bujinkan Mori no Tora Dojo

 Bujinkan Martial Arts Training For the Modern Warrior!

-During Fall Ninja Camp 2017, you will be exploring the art of Japan's ancient Ninja families with the perspective of "modern application against modern assailants."
+During Fall Ninja Camp 2019, you will be exploring the art of Japan's ancient Ninja families from the perspective of "the dual Mandala used to understand both the Material and Universal Realms within Ninpo-Mikkyo."

-This is not "soft-training," but a full weekend of intense training where you will learn how to bring the power of this art lo life in your own world.
+This is not just more technique-based training that you can get from anyone's seminars or YouTube videos, but a full weekend of intense training where you will learn how to bring the power of this art lo life in your own world.

 Training Topics for This Year's Camp